 Our educational opportunities promote positive and healthy behaviors that foster healthy, mutually-respectful relationships and sexuality, encourage safe bystander intervention and seek to change behavior and social norms.
-These programs are made available to all new incoming students and new employees through online training modules, as well as through distribution of the College's Title IX Sexual Harassment Policy and the Campus Non-Discrimination, Harassment and Sexual Misconduct Policy (primary prevention).
+These programs are made available to all new incoming students and new employees through online training modules designed specifically for community colleges, as well as through distribution of the College's Title IX Sexual Harassment Policy and the Campus Non-Discrimination, Harassment and Sexual Misconduct Policy (primary prevention).
 Further, each July all Mid employees are required to complete compliance training which include modules on VAWA (Violence Against Women Act) and workplace sexual harassment.
-Each semester, new and returning students are provided free access to online training modules that focus on Campus Life, including modules on sexual harassment, including dating violence, domestic violence, stalking and bystander intervention strategies.
+Each semester, new and returning students are provided free access to online training module that focuses on sexual harassment, including dating violence, domestic violence, stalking, bystander intervention and risk reduction strategies.
 Additionally, throughout the year, Human Resources, the Office of Compliance and Ethics, Student Life, and the Office of Counseling and Wellness Services offer ongoing awareness and prevention campaigns and activities to students, faculty and staff.